Effective use of conditions

 Bad condition: A wall must be erected between the two properties to avoid overlooking

-Checklist: be specific with details wherever possible; specify a trigger point; refer to an approve document wherever possible; always refer to a national or local policy and other guidance where possible; always give a reason; specify how long does it need to be there; always justify pre-commencements.
+Checklist: Be specific with details wherever possible; specify a trigger point; refer to an approved document wherever possible; always refer to a national or local policy and other guidance where possible; always give a reason; specify how long it needs to be there; always justify pre-commencements.

 Ensure that the condition makes sense and is fair on the applicant and others who will need to comply with the condition.
 Example: